 Well, the truth is –– Amazon replaced your book with your competitors that SELL MORE.

 Take a lesson from Google:

-Google ranks “websites” that their users respond favourably towards.
+Google ranks “websites” that their users respond favorably towards.
 Over 200 metrics are used to determine where a website ranks.
 A large part of their algorithm will allow sites to rank – and stay there – if users stay a long time on the page, and/or ENGAGE with the content.

 They want to serve the most engaging and USEFUL content to the end user.
 They figure, if you get a good experience with the results Google provides, you’ll likely come back again, right?

 Amazon is no different – but their metric is SALES.

 95% of authors never sell more than 200 copies of their book a year.

 Do you think the 5% of successful authors are masters at keyword research?…

 If so –– please allow me to reach through the computer and give you a harsh reality check.